i want to

 At Nationwide Children’s Hospital, comprehensive pediatric medical imaging and interventional radiology services are provided on an outpatient or inpatient basis from birth through young adulthood.
 Procedures are also performed for selected adult patients with congenital or pediatric diseases.
 All procedures are performed by board-certified pediatric radiologists who are available 24 hours a day, 7 days a week for urgent and emergent pediatric imaging needs.

-Radiology services located in new main hospital include:
+Services located in main hospital include:

 24 hours a day, 7 days a week